centre-for-virus-research/CVR-Course-2026/docs/Login.md

-# Windows Machine Login

-You will need to login to a Windows machine using the **username** and **password** that University of Glasgow IT emailed directly to you - we do not have a copy of these details.

-The exception is if you are a University of Glasgow student or staff member - in which case use your University of Glasgow standard GUID login details to login to the Windows machine.

 # MobaXterm Linux Login

 * Launch MobaXterm by **clicking the Windows Start button**, and **typing MobaXterm** into the **Search field**, then **click the MobaXterm app icon**.